Home > Going home from the neonatal unit > Preparing to go home

 If your baby is on medication

-It is possible that your baby will still need medication when you are told they can go home.
-Even though some babies may still have ongoing medical issues, these issues will be ones that staff are sure you are able to cope with at home.
-Unit staff will show you how to give your baby their medication.
-You should also talk to your local pharmacist to explain what medication your baby needs and to explain that you will be coming in regularly for repeat prescriptions.
-This will help the pharmacist to have a supply of the medication your baby needs ready for you.
+You can also talk to your community pharmacy team to explain what medication your baby needs and to explain that you will be coming in regularly for repeat prescriptions.
+This will help them to have a supply of the medication your baby needs ready for you.

 If your baby has a nasogastric (NG) tube

+Some units may provide training if you wish to learn how to replace the tube yourself, but this is optional.
 We have more information about tube feeding that you may find helpful.

 Travelling by car

 It is important to have an appropriate car seat for your baby, even if the only car journey you are going to make is from the hospital to home.
-If you do not own a car, you may be able to borrow or hire a baby seat to take your baby home from hospital by car or taxi.
-You can ask the staff on the unit if there is a local loan scheme.

 We have more information about travelling by car, including information about the use of car seats with premature or sick babies.